ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 the reference person of that household should be updated using the same procedure as if the moving simulant had died (as described in the Mortality component).

-A new state and PUMA should be selected for the simulant according to the proportions in the "Destination PUMA proportions by source PUMA" input file **where the state and PUMA columns match the simulant's current state and PUMA**.
-(If the simulation's catchment area is only certain states/PUMAs, this file should be filtered to only the sources and destinations in the simulation catchment area.)

 If the simulant is of working age and not moving into military GQ, they should change employment, with the same procedure used for a spontaneous employment change event.
 If the simulant is moving into military GQ, they should be assigned the military employer.